japaric/no-std-async-experiments-2/README.md

         if let Some(item) = c.dequeue() {
             return Poll::Ready(item);
         }
-        // NOTE: dumb but without this, awaiting this value may hang cx.waker().wake_by_ref();
+        // NOTE: dumb but, without this, awaiting this future may hang the thread cx.waker().wake_by_ref();
         Poll::Pending
     })